I have always imagined that Paradise

 (Jorge Luis Borges)

 If this yesterday’s long list of Firefox bookmarks was anything to go by, you’d have taken me for a very active library assistant waiting impatiently to sort non-fiction books according to the Dewey Classification again.
 It left me mesmerising out loud that you can take the girl out of the library, but you can’t take the library out of the girl.
 After all, I was destined for librarianship in some shape or form from early in life.
+I always felt that a child with a book can achieve more than an adult with a gun.

 And that’s what I ended up doing: studying library sciences.
 Via word of mouth I then moved to different libraries to update and integrate their manual indexes, lists and catalogues with electronic ones.
 Often Herculean at best, since each library had thousands of books, CDs, videos, newspapers and other items waiting to be added.
 Continue reading